 Session 1 : Method of Communication

-What is Communication?
+What is Communication

-Communication has three important parts –
+Communication has three important parts β

-The communication cycle includes-
+The various elements of a communication cycle are:-

-- Sender — The person beginning the communication.
+- Sender: The person beginning the communication.

-- Receiver — The person receiving the message.
+- Receiver: The person who receives the message.

 Method of Communication | Description |